This Episode Appears in Our 'Best Of' Lists:

 Kiri discusses the origins of Bobsled Marketing, explaining how her early experiences in e-commerce and banking shaped her entrepreneurial path.
 She shares the initial struggles, including the challenge of making only $36,000 in the first year and the pivotal decision to leverage her Amazon expertise as a consultant.
 Kiri emphasizes the importance of content marketing and establishing a strong online presence through blogging and YouTube, which helped Bobsled Marketing gain credibility and attract clients.

 Kiri highlights the critical role of peer groups and coaches in her entrepreneurial journey.
 She discusses her involvement with communities like the Dynamite Circle and organizations such as EO (Entrepreneurs' Organization) and EOS (Entrepreneurial Operating System).
-These networks provided her with invaluable support, practical advice, and a platform to share both the highs and lows of business ownership.
+These community networks provided her with invaluable support, practical advice, and a platform to share both the highs and lows of business ownership.
 Kiri underscores how these connections helped her navigate the emotional and mental challenges of entrepreneurship.

 Kiri reflects on the decision to sell Bobsled Marketing and the complexities involved in the process.
 She shares the importance of having a strong advisory team, including a fractional CFO and an M&A advisor, to guide her through the sale.
 Kiri also discusses the personal challenges post-sale, such as managing a change in identity and addressing mental health issues.
 Her experience offers valuable lessons for business owners considering an exit, highlighting the need for careful planning and support.